DannyDainton/newman-reporter-htmlextra/README.md

 - Exposed the `Skipped Tests` so you can tell which ones are skipped, in the main summary view.
 You can also see which tests are skipped within the single request view
 - Folder level descriptions with rendered Markdown syntax
 - Iterations separated by tabs in the `Requests` view
+- First attempt to add the `console.log` statements - These are currently separate from the parent requests but it the first step in getting them on the report
 - More to come...

 ## Example Report Images